andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/working-with-swift-adopt-a-protocol-or-pass-a-function.md

 For some rules of thumb when it comes to choosing a protocol over just passing a function, you might consider:

-  * If you&#8217;re creating a Type that depends on 3 or more related functions, wrapping those functions up in a protocol might be cleaner and more clear.
+  * If you're creating a Type that depends on 3 or more related functions, wrapping those functions up in a protocol might be cleaner and more clear.
-  * If you&#8217;re creating a Type that depends on some functions for a long period of time, consider a protocol.
+  * If you're creating a Type that depends on some functions for a long period of time, consider a protocol.
 Long-lived relationships are better-described in a protocol.
-Think of something like a table view&#8217;s data source.
+Think of something like a table view's data source.
 This is a good example of when to use a protocol to describe the dependency and the relationship, because as data changes, the table view will need to constantly call into those protocol methods to refresh itself.

 <a name="how-to-depend-on-a-function" class="jump-target"></a>

 # How to depend on a function

 In order to fully grasp how to go the &#8220;just depend on / pass the function&#8221; route, you need to have an understanding of how [function Types are described in Swift][5].
-With this knowledge, you&#8217;re set to do a couple of things:
+With this knowledge, you're set to do a couple of things:

-1 &#8211; Create a property on the Type you&#8217;re implementing that is of some function Type.
+1 – Create a property on the Type you're implementing that is of some function Type.
 For example:

 <pre class="lang:swift decode:true " title="Function property" >struct Vehicle&lt;Fuel> {
     let move: (Fuel) -> Void